omvatten/qdiv/paper.md

 Other commonly used tools include QIIME [@bolyen2019], an end‑to‑end microbiome analysis platform typically used through a command‑line interface, which limits flexible, script‑based workflows in Python.
 The Python library scikit‑bio [@aton2025] provides data structures and algorithms for omics analyses, including sequence handling, phylogenetic tree operations, and ecological statistics, but it does not center around, or generalize, the Hill number framework.

-#Build vs. contribute justification
-#A new package was required because none of the existing tools could accommodate a systematic implementation of the Hill number framework within the Python scientific ecosystem.
-Extending scikit‑bio would have required substantial restructuring, as its API and architecture are not designed around Hill‑based generalizations of diversity.
-Similarly, QIIME 2’s plugin‑based design is focused on command‑line workflows and controlled execution environments, making it unsuitable for flexible, interactive Python‑level development.
-The R‑based implementations (hilldiv, hillR, vegetarian, iNEXT) cannot be extended to Python without rewriting core components, and they do not provide a data‑container architecture analogous to MicrobiomeData.
-For these reasons, building a dedicated Python package offered a clearer path to a cohesive, extensible, and programmatically accessible implementation of Hill‑number diversity methods.

 # Software design